-Who doesn’t love a nice glass of wine when the weather is nice and you can sit out on a patio, watching the sunset?
-Oftentimes our social commitments increase as we move into summer; barbecues, picnics, AND vacations, all giving us opportunities to consume more wine or a glass of bubbly — guilt-free, of course, because drinking alcohol in moderation is healthy, right?
-Hum…sorry ladies, maybe not!
+Who doesn’t love a nice glass of wine with a fancy dinner or over a long conversation with a good friend?
+During long sunny summer days, when the weather is nice, and you can sit out on a patio, watching the sunset, it seems to be the perfect combination.
+Or during cold winter months when you cozy up next to the fire with a glass of vino and a good book.
+It seems that regardless of the season, we’re always finding opportunities to consume more wine or a glass of bubbly — guilt-free, of course because drinking alcohol in moderation is healthy, right?
+Sorry ladies, but maybe not!

 If you’re reading this article, glass in hand, don’t delete my words of wisdom before going any further.
 Finish your glass of wine, but please hear me out.
 I’m not suggesting you can’t enjoy a little vino from time to time, but do understand the meaning of “a little” and the consequences – especially for women over 50 – of drinking wine too much or too often.